filecoin-project/specs/content/protocol/_index.md

 ### Mining Blocks
 Filecoin miners attempt to mine block at every epoch by running the leader election process (see Consensus).

-Miners win proportionally to their *active Quality Adjusted power* as reported in the power table `WinningPoStSectorSetLookback` epochs before the election.
+Miners win blocks with a probability proportionally to their *active Quality Adjusted power* as reported in the power table `WinningPoStSectorSetLookback` epochs before the election.

 Miners can mine blocks if they meet the mining requirements.

 See the section on the block mining process.

-#### Power
+#### Power accounting

 The active QA power of a `Miner` actor is stored in `Power.Claims` and it is the sum of the QA power of all the active sectors of a miner.